 146.760- (transmits 118.8 tone)

-The antenna for this unit resides 400ft up on a tower in the area of Monticello Rd, and Rt.
-199. The location provides a wide coverage area (basically, from Richmond to the ocean).
+The antenna for this unit resides 400ft up on a tower in the area of Centerville Road and News Road.
+The location provides a wide coverage area (basically, from Richmond to the ocean).
 This is an open repeater with backup emergency power and autopatch.
 The repeater broadcasts local weather warnings, and is a primary Skywarn communication node for the Wakefield National Weather Service office.

 This repeater does not require tones on the input, but the 118.8 tone will be implemented on the input as needed when conditions cause propagation to go long, and result in overlap of repeater coverage.
-As a result, it is worthwhile for the user to go ahead and provision the tone (so that their rig is transmitting the tone all the time) to minimize confusion when the tone is implemented.
+Users are encouraged, however, to program this tone for the repeater into their radios to help minimize confusion when the tone is implemented.

 The tone is always present on the output of the repeater.
 This is useful for combating interference by using the “tone squelch” capabilities of modern rigs.
 When “tone squelch” is employed, only signals containing the provisioned “sub-audible” tone will be passed to the receiver.